octo-technology/OpenTezos/docs/blockchain-basics/introduction.md

 The exact word "blockchain" doesn't even appear in the Bitcoin whitepaper but it **now reflects the technology** used to arrange and chain data to ensure _immutability_ and _cryptographic verifiability_.

-While crypto-currencies have many essential characteristics of a currency:
+Crypto-currencies have many essential characteristics of a currency:
 - They are scarce
 - They can be accepted as units of account
 - They can be accepted as stores of value